Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Introduction

-NSs/MSPs are also promising sources of continuous gravitational wave emission.
+The NSs and MSPs are also promising sources of continuous gravitational-wave emission.
 If a rapidly spinning NS has even a small amount of ellipticity—either imprinted at birth, caused by starquakes, accretion from a companion, or sustained by internal magnetic fields—it will be characterised by a non-zero mass quadrupole.
 This leads to the emission of gravitational waves at a frequency twice the star's rotational frequency, typically in the tens to thousands of hertz range, which falls within the sensitivity band of ground-based detectors \citep{1978ApJ...222..281F}.
-However, these continuous signals are intrinsically weak, and at the distance of the Galactic Center, they remain well below the detection threshold of current detectors \citep[e.g.,][]{2022ApJ...932..133A,2023LRR....26....3R,2023ApJ...952...55S}.
-Next-generation detectors, such as the Einstein Telescope and Cosmic Explorer, are expected to achieve the sensitivity required to probe these sources in the Galactic Center \citep[e.g.,][]{2023ApJ...952..123P, BartelProfumo2024}.
+However, these continuous signals are intrinsically weak, and at the distance of the Galactic centre, they remain well below the detection threshold of current detectors \citep[e.g.][]{2022ApJ...932..133A,2023LRR....26....3R,2023ApJ...952...55S}.
+Next-generation detectors, such as the Einstein Telescope and Cosmic Explorer, are expected to achieve the sensitivity required to probe these sources in the Galactic centre \citep[e.g.][]{2023ApJ...952..123P, BartelProfumo2024}.

-If the orbital period is shorter than about two hours, the signal falls in the millihertz regime, placing it within reach of space-based detectors such as the Laser Interferometer Space Antenna \citep[LISA][]{LISARedBook}, even at distances comparable to the Galactic Centre and beyond \citep{2019MNRAS.489.4513S, 2020MNRAS.492.3061L, 2021MNRAS.502.5576K, 2022ApJ...937..118W}.
-In this article, we ask whether LISA can probe the MSP population in the Galactic bulge and thus provide an independent test of their proposed contribution to the $\gamma$-ray excess.
-We argue that, because gravitational-wave detection is subject to entirely different selection effects than electromagnetic searches for MSPs in the Galactic Centre, LISA offers a promising new way to test the MSP origin of the $\gamma$-ray excess.
+For NSs and MSPs in binaries with orbital periods less than about two hours, the gravitational-wave signal lies in the millihertz band and is accessible to space-based detectors, such as the Laser Interferometer Space Antenna \citep[LISA;][]{LISARedBook}, even at distances comparable to the Galactic centre and beyond \citep{2019MNRAS.489.4513S, 2020MNRAS.492.3061L, 2021MNRAS.502.5576K, 2022ApJ...937..118W}.
+In this article, we investigate whether LISA can probe the MSP population in binary systems in the Galactic bulge and thus provide an independent test of their proposed contribution to the $\gamma$-ray excess.
+We argue that because gravitational-wave detection is subject to entirely different selection effects than electromagnetic searches for MSPs, LISA offers a promising new way to test the MSP origin of the $\gamma$-ray excess.
 To illustrate this potential, we present the first forecasts for MSP binaries in the Galactic bulge detectable by LISA.